Turbulent flows over porous and rough substrates: A unified characterisation from porous to rough substrates

 \subsection{A conceptual regime diagram for finite-depth substrates}

-Based on the above discussion, we propose a regime diagram to conceptually illustrate the relationship between porous and rough surfaces for a given grain topology.
-As an example, let us consider our staggered-cube topology with gap-to-pitch ratio $g/L=1/2$, corresponding to a constant $\sqrt{K}\approx0.076 L$.
-Its regime diagram is portrayed in figure \ref{fig:Brkm_Regimes} with respect to $\sqrt{K^+}$ and $h^+$.
-For other values of $g/L$, the regime diagram would be qualitatively similar.
-To construct the diagram, the attenuating functions $f_{\mathcal{L}s}$ and $f_{\mathcal{K}t}$ have been calculated for a characteristic exciting wavelength $\lambda_p^+\approx200$, as discussed in \S\ref{subSec:Keq}.
+\rgm{The above results and discussion suggest that, for any given substrate topology, its effect on the overlying turbulence can be essentially characterised by $K_{eq}^{t+}$ alone.
+This coefficient is proportional to the substrate permeability $K^+$, which encodes the relevant information on the grain topology, but also depends on the substrate depth through $f_{\mathcal{K}t}$.
+Based on this, we propose a regime diagram to conceptually illustrate the relationship between porous and rough surfaces for a given grain topology.
+As an example, in figure \ref{fig:Brkm_Regimes} we consider our staggered-cube topology with gap-to-pitch ratio $g/L=1/2$, corresponding to a constant $\sqrt{K}\approx0.076 L$.
+For other topologies, the regime diagram would be qualitatively similar.}